 New York’s Ransom Pier is built around the singularly evocative voice of lead vocalist Hayley Harrington and a rich catalog of songs drawn from the great American tradition of Bob Dylan, John Prine, and the Grateful Dead.
-Their “absurdly good” debut EP, If They Can’t Take a Joke, was released in 2015; and the ensuing three years of performances along the east coast have firmly established the band as a noteworthy voice in Americana music.
+Their “absurdly good” debut EP, If They Can’t Take a Joke, was released in 2015; and the ensuing years have firmly established the band as a rising star in Americana music.

 For Fans Of